Category Archives: Research

 Until then…

-The DJI MIC 2 can pair to an iPhone via Bluetooth, but the built-in camera app (the “native camera app”) does not automatically use it.
+The DJI MIC 2 can pair to an iPhone via Bluetooth, but the built-in iPhone camera app (the “native camera app”) does not automatically use it.
 Various YouTubers and web pages and even ChatGPT say you have to use a third-party camera app that allows selecting the Bluetooth microphone.

 Thank you, RichardTaylorTV, for not just echoing the same junk everyone else is doing.